-For particle-in-cell simulations, interactions happen between particles and fields, but not between particles and particles directly.
+For particle-in-cell simulations, interactions happen between particles and fields but not between particles and particles directly.
 An exception is the implementation of a collision operator, which approximates interactions of close-by particles by randomly picking representative particle pairs that are in close spatial vicinity.

 Performance of particle-in-cell simulations is normally dominated by particle-related computational kernels rather than field computations, simply due to the fact that there are typically 100 or more particles per grid cell.
-This assumption is not always true, though, in particular in a local sense.
-Simulations of laser-plasma interaction may have a significant fraction of the simulation just represent light waves in vacuum, and simulations of magnetic reconnection like-wise may have spatial regions at low density, which are represented by just a few particles per cell.
+Although, this assumption is not always true, in particular in a local sense.
+Simulations of laser-plasma interaction may have a significant fraction of the simulation that represent light waves in vacuum, and simulations of magnetic reconnection like-wise may have spatial regions at low density that are represented by just a few particles per cell.

-Given these constraints, two approaches have typically been used to parallelize particle-in-cell simulations on distributed memory machines:
+Given these constraints, two approaches have been popular to parallelize particle-in-cell simulations on distributed memory machines:

-(1) Distribute particles equally between processing units, redundantly keep copies of the fields on all processing units.
+(1) Distribute particles equally between processing units and redundantly keep copies of the fields on all processing units.